KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Settings/Other Dialog Tab

-It's suggested to explore all the available effects in G'MIC-Qt, as you can find really interesting artistic solutions for your photo.
+It's suggested to explore all the available effects in G'MIC-Qt, as you can find interesting artistic solutions for your photo.
 See `this online review <https://jpfleury.github.io/gfo-demos/demos/fruits-400/index.html>`_ of all G'MIC-Qt filters for details.